uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-The ``Username`` page allows a member to change her username.
+The ``Username`` page (:ref:`userUsername`) allows a member to change her username.
 This can affect external systems, so this change should be used with care and caution.
 Enter the new username in the field and use the toggle to confirm the change before clicking the ``Change username`` button.

 .. _userUsername: